legal update·7 min read

 Why this matters now

 The congressional watch lane is different from the court lane.
 Court orders can affect existing duties and refunds.
-Pending bills can change future authority, but they do not change current entry treatment until enacted.
+Pending bills can change future authority or create a statutory refund path, but they do not change current entry treatment until enacted.

 Current bill status